Wej province: Zway (Zay) Era 1400s-1498

-After the Fall of Ifat many ethnicities and kingdoms fell weak amongst them the Oromo Muslims, so the Zay people expanded from there homeland Enderta.
+After the Fall of Ifat, many ethnicities and kingdoms fell weak, among them the Oromo Muslims, so the Zay people expanded from their homeland Enderta.

-When the Oromo first met the Zway people's they did not know what they were doing due to there smart modern fishing and sailing techniques.
+When the Oromo first met the Zway people's they did not know what they were doing due to their smart modern fishing and sailing techniques.
 The Oromo gave them the name Laqi which means Paddler.
 The Oromo, and the Zway became friends and later protected each other.

-The Oromo and Zway lived in the area until the Maya expansion were many Oromo and Zway were displaced.
+The Oromo and Zway lived in the area until the Maya expansion, where many Oromo and Zway were displaced.
 Brakumper states the Zay were a branch of the Harla.

 One noted ruler of the Zay dynasty of Wej is Ras Amdu a powerful king who annexed many Muslim provinces, the Abyssinians were so scared of him as well as the Muslims.
 One chronicle records this statement from the Court of Abyssinia.

-“ let us also have the Protection of the Muslims so that we can achieve our aims, and bring them in so that our religion may not be changed.
-But there is Ras Amdu as long as he lived the Moslims are weak and scared”.
+“let us also have the Protection of the Muslims so that we can achieve our aims, and bring them in so that our religion may not be changed.
+But there is Ras Amdu as long as he lived the Moslims are weak and scared.”

-In order to weaken him in the eyes of the people the Abyssinian court spread rumour that he slept with Queen Eleni of Abyssinia when the people of Abyssinia heard this Amdu was furious, and he campaigned against the Maya, and Fetegar he in his campaign he invaded the two provinces. according to Tadesse Tamrat he ruled the whole of the Maya, Genz, Fetegar, Wej, and Lake Hayq.
+In order to weaken him in the eyes of the people the Abyssinian court spread rumour that he slept with Queen Eleni of Abyssinia when the people of Abyssinia heard this Amdu was furious, and he campaigned against the Maya, and Fetegar he in his campaign he invaded the two provinces.
+According to Tadesse Tamrat he ruled the whole of the Maya, Genz, Fatagar, Wej, and Lake Hayq.